-I am a Buckeye Prize Postdoctoral Fellow and CCAPP Affiliate Fellow at the Ohio State University, where I work on a variety of topics including exoplanet dynamics, multi-star evolution, and galactic nuclei dynamics.
+I am a President's Postdoctoral Scholar and CCAPP Affiliate Fellow at the Ohio State University, where I work on a variety of topics including exoplanet dynamics, multi-star evolution, and galactic nuclei dynamics.
 I completed my PhD at UCLA in 2020, working with Prof. Smadar Naoz since 2014.
 Before that I was an undergraduate at the University of Chicago.
 Originally I am from Heidelberg, Germany.

 On this website you can find information about my work and links to my recent papers.
 If you have any questions regarding my research feel free to e-mail me!

 I study the long-term orbital dynamics of multi-body systems, such as binary and triple stars or exoplanet systems, under the influence of stellar evolution effects.
 In particular, my current research focuses on the Eccentric Kozai-Lidov Mechanism in conjunction with the effects from stellar mass loss and radial inflation and contraction.
 This mechanism has a large number of possible applications and I have used it to study a vast array of astronomical phenomena, including binary evolution in the Galactic Center, white dwarf pollution, Hot Jupiter formation, as well as stellar and planetary collisions.
 Some of my works have been featured by AAS Nova (2), Physics Today, as a Nature Research Highlight, and by New Scientist.